Robotic24/Robotic24/README.md

     CODING EXPERIENCE
 -I’m currently learning python and how to use it in a pentest environment.
 I already know Java but I don't see much application for it anymore.
   I also know HTML and CSS but most coders don't count that as real coding so take it as you will.

-  COLABORATIONS
--If someone wants to colab i’m looking to collaborate on any python or java code projects and I can help code some front end of a website if needed.
-  I'm especiall happy to colab on any pentest tools that are being made or python scripts for pentest.

-  CONTACT ME
--You can contact me by email at Robotic24@protonmail.com